-30% What it i have a lay suit pending in Ouebec
+30. What if I have a law suit pending included:

 The process is quite different if you have a residential schools lawsuit going on in Québec.
 You must stop that lawsuit before Month 00, 2007, or else you will automatically be removed (opted out) from this settlement and you won't get a payment from this settlement.
 Check with your lawyer right away.